 Established in 1983, Skyeskyns, based in Waternish on the beautiful Isle of Skye, is the sole remaining commercial woolskin tannery in Scotland.
 The family business has recently taken its next step towards a neutral carbon footprint, by introducing, for the first time, skins tanned using mimosa bark.

-Today, the second generation of the Hartwell family is helping to steer the business through the 21st Century, producing and stocking the highest quality, hand-crafted sheepskins, leather and woollen goods.
-Skyeskyns has become an immensely popular 5-star visitor attraction, drawing thousands of the visitors who come to the Isle of Skye throughout the year.
+Skyeskyns is now run by the second generation of the Hartwell family who are helping to steer the business through the 21st Century, producing and stocking the highest quality, hand-crafted sheepskins, leather and woollen goods and adapting the business to fit with the highest possible environmental and sustainability goals.

-Despite our ambitions to grow sales, we will always remain true to our ethos.
-Lambskins have always been a by-product of farming in Britain, where we have the highest standards of animal welfare.
-Skyeskyns works closely with our suppliers to ensure that all our lambskins are ethically sourced from local abattoirs, stopping them from being exported and putting money back into the local economy.
+The business ethos is focused not only on producing the best quality sheepskins but also on the principles of nature conservation and sustainable community development and land use.
+Lambskins have always been a by-product of farming in Britain, where there are the highest standards of animal welfare.
+Skyeskyns works closely with suppliers to ensure that all lambskins are ethically sourced from local abattoirs, stopping them from being exported and putting money back into the local economy.

 Therefore, as the next logical step in the process, and after hugely successful trials, Skyeskyns introduced the mimosa bark to tan all of their sheepskins.
 An ancient, traditional hand crafted and natural process, mimosa tanning travels into the past to take the business forward into a sustainable future, allowing for the production of the very best quality sheepskins the business has ever produced and cementing the Skyeskyns reputation for quality.
 Eventually, everything produced within the tanning process will be compostable and spread back onto the Skyeskyns croft, supported, in future, by a series of reed beds.